SpineEventEngine/Chords/core/README.md

 This is a subclass of `InputComponent`, which simplifies creating input components for entering arbitrary value types in text form.
-It includes support such aspects of entry, as customizable parsing and formatting of respective value types, input text validation, etc.
+It includes support for such aspects of entry as customizable parsing and formatting of respective value types, input text validation, etc.

 See the [InputField](src/main/kotlin/io/spine/chords/core/InputField.kt)